Labels and Certificates

 - At least 85% of the weight of the flax used has to be natural flax fibers of EU-origin

 Belgian Linen stands for traditional craftsmanship at the highest possible standards.
 Linen is one of the most durable and sustainable fibers in the world.
-By combining these qualities with traditional craftsmanship, Belgian Linen™ takes linen it to a next level of comfort and durability.
+By combining these natural qualities with traditional craftsmanship, Belgian Linen™ products are known to have a high level of comfort, quality and durability.
+Libeco is committed to creating Belgian Linen with the most eco-friendly, sustainable, green processes possible.
 By buying Belgian Linen products, you are assured of linen that will last a lifetime.

-The Belgian Linen™ label was launched for the first time in 1960 by the Belgian Linen Association and has been governing the label ever since.
+The Belgian Linen™ label was launched for the first time in 1960 by the Belgian Linen Association.
+They have been governing the label ever since.
 Each product that carries a Belgian Linen™ label gets an original certificate and unique number.
-In this way you can trace the origin of your product, if needed.
+In this way you can trace the origin of your product.
 The Belgian Linen™ label is a guarantee of quality and should be sought after every time you buy Belgian Linen™.

 What is Masters of Linen®?

+Libeco is proud to be a member of the Masters of Linen® Club.
 Masters of Linen® is a registered mark.
 It is a sign of excellence for linen that is entirely made in Europe, from field to flax fiber, from yarn to linen fabric.
-The label is governed by the Masters of Linen® Club, comprising of flax farmers, linen artisans and weavers.
+The label is governed by the European Confederation of Linen and Hemp,uniting flax farmers, linen artisans and weavers.
 Some core values of the Masters of Linen® Club:

 - 100% Made in Europe